-The prospect of being unable to intervene and regulate healthcare in the interests of public health, or to ensure quality services, has led some governments (e.g. Canada) to seek the exemption of health services from FTAs.
+The prospect of being unable to intervene and regulate healthcare in the interests of public health, or to ensure quality services, has led some governments (e.g. Canada) to seek the exemption of health services from FTAs like TTIP.
 Not so our current government.

-There is no convincing evidence in the public realm to support assurances that, under TTIP, the NHS is protected.
+All in all, there is no convincing evidence in the public realm to support assurances that, under TTIP, the NHS is protected.
 In contrast, there is every indication of the NHS being at risk.
-For a start, the services that are to be included in TTIP are decided on a ‘negative listing’ approach: those services to be exempted are explicitly listed, while those not listed are subject to TTIP.
+For a start, the services that are to be included in TTIP are decided on a ‘negative listing’ approach: those services to be exempted have to be explicitly listed, and those not listed are subject to TTIP.
 We know that in the case of TTIP, the NHS is not listed, nor are any other public services in the UK.
 In keeping with this, the Department of Health has stated that excluding health services from TTIP would not be in the UK’s interests (this was in a letter written to Keep Our NHS Public in 2014).
 It’s also worth remembering that while working in the USA, the current Chief Executive for NHS England was a founder member of The Alliance for Healthcare Competitiveness – a US lobby group pushing for the inclusion of health in TTIP (see https://www.opendemocracy.net/ournhs/caroline-molloy/nhs-boss-stevens-and-ttip-lobbyists).

 - the report commissioned by Unite on the legal implications of TTIP for the NHS: http://www.unitetheunion.org/uploaded/documents/FINAL%20Legal%20implications%20of%20TTIP%20for%20the%20NHS%2012%20Feb%20201511-21864.pdf.